-Also consider multiple entries on the same asset as one trade and one position with one average price.
+Also, consider multiple entries on the same asset as one trade and one position with one average price.
 It’s essential to limit this to a loss that you will be taking.

-Manage your stop loss or your risk taking up to a defined amount of pips or money or percentage.
+Manage your stop loss or your risk-taking up to a defined amount of pips or money or percentage.
 Promise yourself that you will enforce it and not go endlessly on more averaging and bringing more weight.
 The more that you add, the heavier the position will go against you.

 This can ultimately lead to a margin call.

 As good as this setup sounds in theory, it also has a significant trap built into it.
 The main problem with a grid system is that It takes you away from the responsibility of having a proper trade management plan.
-It also encourages you to avoid taking the proper responsibility over your analysis.
+It also encourages you to avoid taking the proper responsibility for your analysis.

 The trap basically means that traders who tend to grid their positions are actually in a state where they’re denying taking losses.
 This on its own is a very big hole and warning sign in your trading plan.

-If you don’t realize that you should be taking some losses and if you don’t accept that losses are part of the game and need to be cut short, not eliminated, this is a problem that can quickly turn into a total destruction of your trading work.
+If you don’t realize that you should be taking some losses and if you don’t accept that losses are part of the game and need to be cut short, not eliminated, this is a problem that can quickly turn into total destruction of your trading work.

-Many intermediate traders at one point will find out about averaging price.
+Many intermediate traders at one point will find out about the averaging price.
 Most get excited because initially, it’s like in a video game where you can approach the same task with multiple lives and chances.